theohbrothers/docker-certbot-dns-cron/README.md

 ### Full Example (Using Swarm Secrets)

-This example will sign, deploy certs, reload a target container, and email the automation report for one or more signed / renewed cert.
-Four certificates will be obtained:
+This example will sign, deploy certs, reload a target container, and email a summary report about the success of those tasks.
+Four wildcard certificates will be obtained:

 1. `example.com`, `*.example.com`
 2. `ns.example.com`, `*.ns.example.com`
 2. `example2.com`, `*.example2.com`
 2. `ns.example2.com`, `*.ns.example2.com`

-Notification emails will be sent to: `admin@example.com` and `admin@example2.com`
+LetsEncrypt expiry notification emails will be sent to: `admin@example.com`

 ```sh
 docker service create --name certbot-dns-cron \